Thisisoindrila/University_Management_System-UniCentral-/README.md

 This system is an essential tool for modern universities to manage their resources efficiently and provide a seamless experience for students and staff.

-Let me know if you need a detailed breakdown of any specific functionality!